awv-informatik/icons/README.md

-CAD specific application icons.

-Tina Henschel 2016
+CAD specific application icons by Tina Henschel 2016

+Copyright AWV Informatik GmbH

+All use prohibited